 If your rabbit is left alone in her cage for most of the day she is likely to be both bored and stressed out.
-Rabbits need time and space to run, jump, dig and just be a rabbit.
-Stressed out and stuck in a tiny space with nothing to do, she could start pulling her fur out just for something to do.
-Try to give her more time out of her cage and providing her with toys or boxes to play in (click here for ideas on playing with your rabbit).
+Rabbits need time and space to run, jump, dig, and just be a rabbit.
+Stressed and stuck in a tiny space with nothing to do, she could start pulling her fur out just for something to do.
+Try to give her more time out of her cage and provide her with toys or boxes to play in (click here for ideas on playing with your rabbit).

 Check your rabbit’s skin by parting the fur to closely examine her skin.
-Mites, lice and fleas can all effect rabbits and could make her very itchy causing her to scratch off her fur.
+Mites, lice, and fleas can all effect rabbits and could make her very itchy causing her to scratch off her fur.
 Rabbits have their own species of fleas (Spilopsyllus cuniculi), but can also catch the same fleas that live on your cats or dogs.
 Thankfully, external parasites on rabbits are not common, but if your rabbit has them it is best to consult a veterinarian for treatment.
 You should NOT use topical flea medicine meant for cats and dogs on your rabbit, it could have deadly results!

 Rabbits need a diet high in fiber.
 If they don’t get enough fiber in their diet, they sometimes will look to their own fur as a fiber source.
 Your rabbit should be eating a handful of fresh Timothy hay about the size of her body each day, as well as quality rabbit pellets and fresh greens. (click here for information on feeding wool rabbits)